 Our final pick is this Lumix which comes with a micro four-thirds sensor.
 Whilst micro four-thirds is considerably smaller than a full-frame sensor, you can still expect great results from this model.
 It is capable of 4K video recording and has 5 axis in-body stabilization.
 It takes interchangeable lenses and comes with a 12-60mm zoom lens.

-The body is splash and dustproof so it’s ideal for use in all conditions.
-The AF system is unique – you can shoot an image then later change which point is in focus thanks to the post-focus feature.
+The body is splash and dustproof, so it’s ideal for use in all conditions.
+The AF system is unique – you can shoot an image and then later change which point is in focus thanks to the post-focus feature.
 This isn’t found on many other autofocus systems and can prevent worries about missing focus when shooting.